-In a research context, export controls are most likely to apply to collaborative scientific or technical research with a potential military or security-related application.
-You should therefore explore export controls at an early stage if you think your project falls into these categories.
-Where applicable, researchers need to apply for an Export Control Licence to transfer controlled goods, technology, software or knowledge outside of the UK.
+In a research context, export controls are most likely to apply to collaborative scientific or technical research where there is a potential for the research to have a military, security or weapons-related application.
+Semiconductor-related research often falls within this category so you should explore export controls at an early stage, particularly if the research will involve an international partner or element.
+Where export controls apply, an Export Licence will likely be required prior to the transfer of any controlled goods, technology, software or knowledge to a destination outside of the UK.

-Cardiff University is in the process of developing an Export Control Policy and guidance for its researchers.
-In the meantime, Researchers are advised to review the information on this page, together with the referenced documents, and to contact the Research Integrity, Governance and Ethics Team if they consider that export controls may apply, or the equivalent department in the partner universities.
+A Cardiff University Export Control Policy for its researchers is currently in development and will be available shortly.
+In the meantime, Researchers are advised to review the information on this page, and to contact the Research Integrity, Governance and Ethics Team (resgov@cardiff.ac.uk) if they consider that export controls may apply.
+For supervisors not at Cardiff, please refer to this government webpage or to the equivalent department in the partner universities.